Anxiety Network

 When a socially-anxious person faces anxiety problems related to social anxiety every day of their lives we recommend that medication may be very useful.
 Please keep in mind that while medication can be very helpful in some cases, it is NOT a cure.
 It will not get you to where you want to be -- it will not be the "solution".

 If we recommend medication it is for the purpose of using it as a "tool" or as an "encouragement" while undergoing cognitive-behavioral therapy.
 If medication allows the individual to practice better and clearer at home on CBT material and if the anxiety is cut somewhat in daily functioning, then medication can be powerful and helpful.
-It is the CBT however that changes your brain pathways (neural pathways) permanently, NOT the medication.
-Medication generally works faster (if it works), but permanent results (physiological changes) can only occur by learning to think and beginning to feel differently.
-We use CBT to make these permanent changes.
+It is the CBT, however, that changes your brain's pathways (neural pathways) permanently, NOT the medication.
+Medication generally works faster (when it works), but permanent results (physiological changes) can only occur by learning to think and beginning to feel differently.
+We use CBT to make these permanent changes in the brain.

 If you are looking for a band-aid, get the medication and ignore CBT therapy.
-In a few years, you will not be happy with your decision.
+However, in a few years, you will not be happy with your decision.

 Again, in general, we prefer a combination of the right medication with CBT.
 When both work in concert, progress is enhanced.